irsk0808/ublue/README.md

-# Fedora Silverblue but different
+# Just Fedora Silverblue™

-This is just a tiny little attempt at creating a version of Fedora Silverblue that's for the most part tailored towards my own needs.
-It uses Universal Blue as a base, and contains some included packages, a slightly altered look, Nvidia drivers and the fsync kernel.
+Just basic Fedora Silverblue, but it has tweaks that make it perfect for my use!
+It uses Universal Blue as a base, and contains some included packages and extensions, a slightly altered look, Nvidia drivers and the Bazzite kernel.
+I repeat, this was made for *me*.
+I wouldn't recommend anyone else use it, but you can if you really want to.

 ![woah lol](screenshots/image2.png)